Table of Content

 Technology ingestion happens now and then.
 The main reason for discovering a new way or method to work is to decrease human efforts.
 As humans, our efforts are always driven towards excellence that would increase productivity and make the process simpler than ever before.
 Various tools, software, and apps we use in day to day life to keep our things managed.
-But even software app development and deployment needs some toolchain that keeps your source code in a private repository on the cloud, keep track of Task-list, generate reports, can do agile planning, provides an integrated testing solution that would help in the deployment process and that’s where Azure DevOps – Software as a Service (SaaS) platform from Microsoft comes to into picture.
+But even custom software development and deployment needs some toolchain that keeps your source code in a private repository on the cloud, keep track of Task-list, generate reports, can do agile planning, provides an integrated testing solution that would help in the deployment process and that’s where Azure DevOps – Software as a Service (SaaS) platform from Microsoft comes to into picture.
 The launch of Azure DevOps was around 2018 and hence it is not a newbie in the world of technology.
 Its origin can be traced using the Visual Studio Team system launched in 2006.

 1. What is Azure DevOps?

 Azure DevOps is an all-inclusive package offering a wide-ranging service that covers the entire SDLC or Application development life cycle.
 Let’s see some substantial features of the Azure DevOps:

 - Azure Boards: Allows Work item tracking, Agile planning, Power BI visualization, and similar other reporting tools.